Skip to content

 Seasonal Patterns: When Prices Are Lowest

-With a price alert set slightly below the current market price, you're notified the moment a drop lands.
-Our data shows that 68% of the best deals on any given route appear outside the theoretical "optimal booking window" — they're flash sales, algorithm corrections, or competitive responses to rival airlines.
+Airline pricing adjusts based on booking pace.
+When a flight sells slower than expected, the algorithm drops the price.
+This can happen on a Sunday morning or a Wednesday afternoon.
+Our data shows that 68% of the best deals on any given route appear outside the theoretical optimal booking window — they're flash sales, algorithmic corrections, or competitive responses to rival carriers.

 Quick Reference: Booking Strategy by Route